Erulathra/doom_ai/readme.md

 * **approx_kl** - difference between old and new agent.
 If its spikes massively, learning is unstable.
-It should be varying but not too big
+It should be varying but not too much
 * **clip** - if change between agents is big, PPO clips that change
     * **clip_fraction** - how many times PPO needs to clip value / all learning steps, for example, 0.21 means that PPO needs to clip learning in 21% of all steps